TaratorMusic/TaratorMusic/README.md

 ## How to develop:

 -   Firstly, you need NPM, Node.js and Go installed on your computer.
+-   Python might be needed for post-install (for better-sqlite3), preferably below version 3.12 (Needs distutils).
 -   Secondly, you can clone the git repository to a folder of your choice.
 -   Thirdly, use "npm install" to download all the node modules.
 -   Lastly, use "npm start" to run the app.